Darionas/sunnyside_agency_landing_page/README.md

 ### What we practiced

-Hey, we practice collab on GitHub platform.
+Hey, we practiced collab on GitHub platform.
 As we have different experience we have used different techniques in css to achieve RWD: flex, grid, media query.
 And we succeded.
 Thank you **josh76543210**, **Abdoulaye33** for collab.

 ### Continued development